zer0TF/cute-comfy/README.md

 There is no setup - it's just on by default. 💜 I may make it toggle-able in a future update.

+## 🟣 Credits and Acknowledgements

+* Logos graciously provided by @HarroweD via [Civitai on Discord](https://discord.gg/civitai)
+* Icons by Font Awesome
+* I'd be lying if I said GPT-4 didn't help out a bit, too 😉